Card Holder Not Present “Tyre Scam”

 We advise you to read through the rules for conducting these transactions below, provided by Barclays, but you may need to check with your own card processing provider to ensure you comply with any specific rules they have.
 If you have not done everything within your power to ensure the transaction is genuine, you are responsible for the losses.

 Sometimes it’s just not possible for the cardholder to be in front of you, like if you’re taking payments over the phone.
-Whilst you can take Card Not Present transactions, it’s important to understand that there are higher risks involved.
+Whilst you can take Card Holder Not Present transactions, it’s important to understand that there are higher risks involved.

 When you accept these payments, you’ll need to get an authorisation and make a note of the following: